Bridge Loans: What You Need to Know

 What is a bridge loan?

 A bridge loan is short-term financing until a customer or company gets long-term funding or pays off existing debt.
 It allows the user to fulfill current obligations by providing quick cash flow.
-A bridge loan is typically a one-year or less term, has a high-interest rate and is generally secured by real estate or inventory assets.
+Bridge loans typically is a one-year or less term with a high-interest rate, generally secured by real estate or inventory assets.
 A one-time loan used to acquire a secured property is a bridge or bridging loan.

 Bridge loans are similar to home loans because they can be authorized swiftly if a pressing need exists.
-Because there is the potential of losing your property, bridge loans are sometimes called a loan of last resort.
+Because there is the potential of losing your property, a bridge loan is sometimes called a loan of last resort.

 How Does It Work?